danilmolkov/fun-facts/README.md

 The Service is a web application which gives random fun facts.
 It has a server and redis database.
 Both instances based on VM.

+**Note**: This setup doesn't represent the best effort, optimization or economy.
+Every particular way of realization has been chosen by means of my personal desire to try this exact way.

 ## YC setup

 ```bash